 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
 The CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed.

 The sequence of issuing CE instruction is: CS# goes low \rightarrow sending CE instruction code \rightarrow CS# goes high.
-(Please refer to Figure 28)
+(Please refer to Figure 27)

 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be check out during the Chip Erase cycle is in progress.
-The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the chip is protected the Chip Erase (CE) instruction will not be executed, but WEL will be reset.
+The Write in Progress (WIP) bit still can be checked while the Chip Erase cycle is in progress.
+The WIP sets during the tCE timing, and clears when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+If the chip is protected, the Chip Erase (CE) instruction will not be executed, but WEL will be reset.